soverenio/docs/docs/source/automate-data-source.rst

 Once you added a data source, you can automate data processing with it.

-.. tab:: Automate a data source
+.. tab:: Automate data source

    1. Automate interaction with the source by connecting to the source one of the following ways: